YahooArchive/omid/README.md

 Compilation
 -----------

 Omid uses Maven for its build system.
-The versions of zookeeper and bookkeeper are missing from mvn, so you have to manually install these dependencies.

-To install zookeeper:

-    $ mvn install:install-file -DgroupId=org.apache.zookeeper -DartifactId=zookeeper -Dversion=3.4.0 -Dpackaging=jar -Dfile=zookeeper-3.4.0.jar

-To install bookkeeper:

-    $ mvn install:install-file -DgroupId=org.apache.zookeeper -DartifactId=bookkeeper -Dversion=3.4.0 -Dpackaging=jar -Dfile=bookkeeper-3.4.0.jar
+We are using a temporary repository for zookeeper and bookkeeper packages to ease the installation procedure

 Then to compile omid: